Linear Fault Estimators for Nonlinear Systems: An Ultra-Local Model Design

 \subsection{ISS Estimation Error Dynamics}

-In this section, we derive Linear Matrix Inequality (LMI) conditions for designing the matrices $E$ and $K$ of the augmented system observer \eqref{eq:observer}.
-As a stepping stone, we present a sufficient condition for asymptotic stability of the origin of the estimation error dynamics when the perturbations, $\omega_{a}$ and $\nu_{a}$, equal zero (internal stability).
-Furthermore, we prove the boundedness of the estimation error in the presence of perturbations using the concept of input-to-state stability, see \cite{sontag2008input}.
+This section outlines the process of deriving Linear Matrix Inequality (LMI) conditions for designing the matrices $E$ and $K$ of the augmented system observer \eqref{eq:observer}.
+As a stepping stone, we provide a sufficient condition for internal stability, which ensures asymptotic stability of the origin of the estimation error dynamics when the perturbations, $\omega_{a}$ and $\nu_{a}$, are both zero.
+Additionally, we prove the boundedness of the estimation error in the presence of perturbations using the concept of input-to-state stability, see \cite{sontag2008input}.